Devil-Gaming-Studios/iitk_pathway_hackathon/documentation.md

 ---

+## Example Scenario & Demonstration

+The system is demonstrated using a simulated continuous news stream.
+Incoming articles are replayed in real time using Pathway’s streaming CSV replay.

+A lightweight Streamlit dashboard is used to visualize:
+- Trending events
+- Article velocity
+- Emotional signals
+- Misinformation risk scores

+As new articles arrive, the dashboard updates automatically, demonstrating how the system reacts to streaming data and produces real-time insights.

 ## Conclusion

 The Misinformation Risk Dashboard demonstrates how streaming data, modern NLP, and real-time visualization can be combined to detect and analyze misinformation effectively.